oicr-gsi/niassa-docs/2.0.2/pipeline.md

 Our current recommended combination is
 Java workflows with the Oozie-SGE engine.

 * Oozie uses the Hadoop Workflow Scheduler to schedule steps in workflows on the Hadoop ecosystem (JobTrackers and TaskTrackers).
 * Oozie-sge uses Oozie, but in conjunction with a oozie-sge plugin to schedule steps in workflows on a pre-existing sge cluster.
-* WhiteStar is a synchronous workflow engine used by Niassa developers to debug, it runs steps locally via Bash.
+* WhiteStar is a synchronous workflow engine used by Niassa developers to debug.
+It runs steps locally via Bash.
 * WhiteStar-sge runs steps on a local sge cluster.

 ## Features